runtimeverification/rv-predict/doc/manual.md

 ```

 If you would prefer to capture your program's RV-Predict/C event trace
-to analyze, later, then you can do that.
-Use the `RVP_TRACE_ONLY` environment
+to analyze later, then you can do that.
+Use the `RVP_TRACE_ONLY`
-variable to change the program's operating mode, like this:
+environment variable to change the program's operating mode, like this:

 ```
 $ RVP_TRACE_ONLY=yes ./lpcq
 read item 0